Fundamentals of Front End and Back End DevelopmentBusiness + Tech Solution, Digital Business, Technology

 To simplify things, we’ll break the server-side down into four main components of a software stack: the server, the database, the operating system, and the software.

 Here’s some more information about each of these components of the backend.

 A variety of programming languages and frameworks are involved in building the software aka back-end.
 Frameworks are libraries of pre-written code with a pre-imposed structure that a back-end developer can use according to the requirements and needs.
 Whereas, a programming language is a superset of scripting languages like Ruby, Java, Python, PHP, Perl, Erlang, and Node.js which can be used to write instructions for execution.

 2. Web Servers

-Web servers are computer programs that store, process and deliver web pages to the users.
-The most popular ones include Apache (an open-source web server which is currently used by 50% of all websites) and NGINX which is good for reverse proxying, caching, load balancing and media streaming processes.
+Web servers are computer programs that store, process, and deliver web pages to the users.
+The most popular ones include Apache (an open-source web server that is currently used by 50% of all websites) and NGINX which is good for reverse proxying, caching, load balancing, and media streaming processes.

 3. Database Management Systems